Stuffed Italian Meatloaf

 Italian meatloaf on a plate with a side of green salad and mashed potatoes.

 It’s just like making your favorite meatloaf but we flatten out the ground meat, fill it and roll it up before baking.
-Scroll to the recipe card at bottom of the post for full detailed instructions.
+Below is a quick overview, but please scroll to the recipe card at the bottom of this post for full instructions.

 • Meatloaf Mixture: Combine the ground beef, Italian sausage, 1/2 cup marinara sauce, onion, 1/4 cup parmesan cheese, bread crumbs, egg, garlic, Worcestershire, Italian seasoning, and salt.